qugu/tib-ems-parser/README.md

 # tib-ems-parser
-A config file parser for tibemsd.json for user and destination reconciliation purposes
+A Perl config file parser for tibemsd.json for user and destination reconciliation purposes.